-- > Mercury and arsenic compounds were often used to prevent damage of cultural heritage specimens, e.g. herbaria and paintings, [1] and over time, Hg is formed by bacterial activity and released into the air.
-Furthermore, mirrors made before the end of the 19th century are mostly made of mercury [2] and can release Hg as well (Fig. 1). - > Mercury was determined by Radioisotope Excited X-ray Energy Spectrometry (REXES) in nine museums directly on the exhibits [1] (Fig. 2).
-Portable mercury vapor indicator (MVI) [4,5], SEM, XRD, XPS and ICP-MS [4] and a portable analyzer using AAS [6] have also been used on a variety of samples. - By using Total reflection X-Ray Fluorescence (TXRF), workgroups have determined Hg in other samples like wastewater [7], seawater [8] other liquid samples using Au-nanoparticles [9] and seafood samples by using Ag-nanoparticles (AgNPs) [10]. - $\succ$ There are no more references for the determination of airborne Hg by using TXRF.
+- > Mercury and arsenic compounds were often used to prevent damage of cultural heritage specimens, e.g. herbaria and paintings [1], and over time, Hg0 is formed by bacterial activity and released into the air.
+Furthermore, mirrors made before the end of the 19th century are mostly made of mercury [2] and can release Hg0 (g) as well (Fig. 1). - > Mercury was determined by Radioisotope Excited X-ray Energy Spectrometry (REXES) in nine museums directly on the exhibits [1] (Fig. 2).
+Portable mercury vapor indicator (MVI) [4,5], SEM, XRD, XPS and ICP-MS [4] and a portable analyzer using AAS [6] have also been used on a variety of samples. - > By using total reflection X-Ray fluorescence (TXRF), workgroups have determined Hg in samples like wastewater [7], seawater [8], and other liquid samples using Au-nanoparticles [9], and seafood samples by using Ag-nanoparticles (AgNPs) [10]. - \triangleright There are no more references for the determination of Hg0 (g) by using TXRF.